nosratheno/clyell/_posts/recipes/2018-12-04-tuna-sisig.md

 1. Add 1/4 cup of oil to wok, mix and cook tuna till crispy (**ESG!**)
 1. Mix the big bowl.
-1. Add crispy tuna to the big bowl, mix, and serve.
+1. Add crispy tuna to the big bowl, mix, and serve on rice.
 1. Top with additional crushed crackling to taste.